 The type of BBQ you decide to buy will obviously have an impact on the fuel you need to buy to keep it running – gas canisters for gas, and charcoal or briquettes and lighters for charcoal.
 But joining either team gas BBQ or team charcoal BBQ also makes a difference to everything from how easy your BBQ will be to clean, to the taste of your freshly grilled food.

 To help you choose between a gas or charcoal BBQ, we've rounded up the pros and cons of each method.
-Once you've picked your tribe, take a look at our guide to the best BBQs for 2020.
+Once you've picked your tribe, take a look at our guide to the best BBQs.

 And don't forget that whichever fuel you choose, you'll need to pick a BBQ that has a big enough grill to feed your family, has the storage and side tables you need, and is also a size that you can store away during the winter.